detogni-elia/ping-of-death/README.md

 # ping-of-death
-A Ping of Death implementation to crash (very) old Windows 95 machines and similar vulnerable systems
+A Ping of Death implementation to crash (very) old Windows 95 machines and similar vulnerable systems.

 ## How to use
 ./pod [spoofed_source_ip] [target_ip] [number_of_retries]